 Any plant that grows well indoors and in a container will do, but some plants are more jungle-like than others:

-- Peace lily – For beginners, peace lily is a tough plant to kill.
+- Peace Lily – For beginners, peace lily is a tough plant to kill.
 It needs regular watering but will bounce right back if you neglect it for a while.
-It has large, tropical leaves and pretty white flowers and can grow quite large.
+It has large, tropical leaves and pretty, white leaf bracts and can grow quite large.

 - Philodendron – This is another great choice for newbies or for a low-maintenance garden.
 The pretty foliage trails, so philodendron is good for hanging planters or for high shelves.

-- Sanseveiria – For striking, tall foliage, try this one.
+- Sansevieria – For striking, tall foliage, try this one.
 Snake plants have long, spiky, upright leaves and are easy to grow.

 - Pothos – Pothos has beautiful foliage, and comes in a variety of colors and patterns.
 It doesn’t need a lot of light, so you can brighten up darker corners with it.